woman in bed unable to sleep

 Ways To Manage Postpartum Insomnia

-While I am still having issues with getting enough sleep, I am doing far better ever since I started making a conscious effort to tackle the problem.
-Just as we help our babies learn to sleep, we also have to retrain ourselves sometimes.
-Patience and consistency are key.
+While I am still having issues with getting enough sleep, I have been doing far better ever since I started making a conscious effort to tackle the problem.

 Keep A Sleep Diary

-• Bedtime and wake up times
+• Bedtime and wake-up times

 • Menstrual cycle (eg the week before my period I have a lot of trouble falling asleep at night)